julianterenzio/julianterenzio/README.md

 - 👋 Hi, I’m @julianterenzio!
-- 👀 I’m interested in fintech, product development, and data science.
+- 👀 I’m interested in fintech, growth, and data science.
 - 📈 I’m currently working as a Credit Analyst at TD Securities.
 - 📫 You can reach me at <https://www.linkedin.com/in/julianterenzio/>